craftcms/docs/docs/5.x/system/user-management.md

 This is not strictly necessary, but the `handle` of a given resource is often much easier to understand in the template context.

 ::: tip
-UIDs are safe to use like this because they’re tracked in [Project Config](./project-config.md) and will be consistent across environments.
+UUIDs and handles are safe to use like this because they’re tracked in [Project Config](project-config.md) and will be [consistent across environments](project-config.md#ids-uuids-and-handles), unlike IDs.
 :::

 ### Requiring Permissions